Airportinfo has been developed and is brought to you by

 We provide a database with airport information targeted to Airline Network Planners.
 To manage the access we allow a free-of-charge registration, where you provide user data.
-Upon order we also register your address and contact data.
+Optionally, latest if you order something, we also register your address and contact data.
 Using an external payment provider or invoice, we do not store any personal payment data, nor do we ask for it.
 It is in your own discretion to provide the payment data to the external payment provider.

 Your password is set after registration inside our login-form where you can also change your password.
 Saving it encrypted, we cannot tell you the password, we can only reset it for you.
 So: